Type 1 diabetes: Environmental

-Various environmental risks have been studied in an attempt to understand what triggers β-cell autoimmunity.
-Many aspects of environment and life history are associated with slight increases in type 1 diabetes risk, however the connection between each risk and diabetes often remains unclear.
+Various environmental risks have been studied in an attempt to understand what triggers β-cell destroying autoimmunity.
+Many aspects of environment and life history are associated with slight increases in type 1 diabetes risk; however, the connection between each risk and diabetes often remains unclear.
 Type 1 diabetes risk is slightly higher for children whose mothers are obese or older than 35, or for children born by caesarean section.
 Similarly, a child's weight gain in the first year of life, total weight, and BMI are associated with slightly increased type 1 diabetes risk.
 Some dietary habits have also been associated with type 1 diabetes risk, namely consumption of cow's milk and dietary sugar intake.
 Animal studies and some large human studies have found small associations between type 1 diabetes risk and intake of gluten or dietary fiber; however, other large human studies have found no such association.
 Many potential environmental triggers have been investigated in large human studies and found to be unassociated with type 1 diabetes risk including duration of breastfeeding, time of introduction of cow milk into the diet, vitamin D consumption, blood levels of active vitamin D, and maternal intake of omega-3 fatty acids.

 A longstanding hypothesis for an environmental trigger is that some viral infection early in life contributes to type 1 diabetes development.
 Much of this work has focused on enteroviruses, with some studies finding slight associations with type 1 diabetes, and others finding none.
 Large human studies have searched for, but not yet found an association between type 1 diabetes and various other viral infections, including infections of the mother during pregnancy.
 Conversely, some have postulated that reduced exposure to pathogens in the developed world increases the risk of autoimmune diseases, often called the hygiene hypothesis.
-Various studies of hygiene-related factors – including household crowding, daycare attendance, population density, childhood vaccinations, antihelminth medication, and antibiotic usage during early life or pregnancy – show no association with type 1 diabetes.
+Various studies of hygiene-related factors—including household crowding, daycare attendance, population density, childhood vaccinations, antihelminthic medication, and antibiotic use during early life or pregnancy—show no association with type 1 diabetes.